LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/InternalKnowledgeBases/articles.md

 Connect the domain to the knowledge base.

-1. Exit Intent Builder, and return to Knowledge Base.
+1. Exit Intent Manager, and return to Knowledge Base.
 2. Open the knowledge base.
 3. Click **Settings** in the upper-left corner.
 4. Scroll down, and click **More Options**.